-Stand 220 and parts of stands 175, 186, and 217 are in condition class three.
-Treatment of these units would return these stands back to their historical condition class and reduce the possibility of losing key ecosystems to wildland fire.
+Stand 220 and parts of stands 174, 175, 186, and 217 are in condition class three.
+Treatment of these units would reduce the density and contribute to moving these stands toward their historical condition class.

 Alternative III treats 289 acres.
 Effects would be similar to Alternative II, with fewer acres treated.